gbbyrd/DiffViewTrans/README.md

 ```

 # LPIPs Loss Modification
-After you have created the environment, you must add the below code snippet in line 64:
+After you have created the environment, you must add the below code snippet in line 64 of DiffViewTrans/src/taming-transformers/taming/modules/losses/lpips.py:

 ```python
 def forward(self, inp):